nxhoaf/OwlProject/README.md

 object: literal:Joshua Bloch
 ```
 #### The clicked element has a subject
-When the clicked element is already a "subjectTriple", we go *down* the DOM tree to get all of its childrenTriple by
+When the clicked element is already a "subjectTriple", we **go down** the DOM tree to get all of its childrenTriples by
 using `RdfLib.getAllTriples(event.target);` function.
-For example, when `<span resource="urn:ISBN:978-0321356680">` is clicked, with the following code:
+For example, when `<span resource="urn:ISBN:978-0321356680">` is clicked, and here is the displaying code:
 ```
 var triples = RdfLib.getAllTriples(event.target);
 for (var i = 0; i < triples.length; i++) {